francksefu/franck-ezra-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.
+We would like to thank  Microverse for this opportunity to learn and W3Schools and MDN for the information shared in their site.

+We're also thankful for Meal DB for letting us use the API for free of charge.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>